ITMasters/moodle-mod_certificate/readme.md

 ## ITM Certificate.

 This Certificate Module.
 Is for the exam activities, where the award Certificates are based on quiz attempts and only works with quizes
+- The certificate module for Moodle.
+Please do NOT file PULL requests here, instead use http://tracker.moodle.org

 ## Moodle Generic Installation